June 9, 2024

 Hanoiâs rainy season lasts from May to September, with June through August typically the wettest months.
 Heavy showers and flooding can make more rural parts of north Vietnam impassable, but this is rarely a problem in Hanoi.
 Travelers generally prefer visiting during the dry season, from October to April.
 There is significantly less rainfall during this period, as well as clear skies that are ideal for sightseeing.

 So, youâve settled on when to visit Hanoi, but what are all the things you want to do in Hanoi for 3 days?
 The answer is A LOT.
-Thereâs a lot to do in Hanoi is 3 days!
-Which is why Iâve put together a list of some of the must-visit attractions and things to do in Hanoi, so you can start getting your stomach ready for pho and your brain ready for some history and culture!
+Thereâs soooooo much to do in Hanoi is 3 days!

 This large freshwater lake is located in the heart of Hanoi and is something of a focal point for the city.
 Also known as the âEmerald Lakeâ due to its green color, it is located in the cityâs Old Quarter and the area surrounding the lake is often filled with entertainers, public Tai Chi sessions and locals and travelers alike mooching around the area.

-Many of the cityâs best restaurants, shops and bars are in the vicinity, and there is a temple dedicated to General Tran Huang Do, who fought off the Mongols in the 13th century.
+Many of the cityâs best restaurants, shops and bars are in this area, and there is a temple dedicated to General Tran Huang Do, who fought off the Mongols in the 13th century.
+Itâs a great starting point for your 3-day Hanoi itinerary!

 Vietnamâs coffee culture is second to none, largely down to its long period of French colonial influence.
 In Hanoi, one of the best places to enjoy a traditional Vietnamese coffee is at Note Coffee, a somewhat narrow multi-story cafĂ© located just a short walk from the Old Quarter.